nograx/ioBroker.zendure-solarflow/README.md

 - Fix flickering Save button in Settings.
 - Add function to detect zenSDK devices with mDNS and fill missing IP-address if found.

-### 5.0.3 (2026-08-18)

-- Fix `wifiState` not being created/updated correctly for devices using local zenSDK polling (Solarflow 2400 AC/AC Plus/Pro, 1600 AC Plus), as their local status payload does not report a `wifiState` property

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).